 When do you need physical cash in Paris?

 Due in part to Covid, card payments are generally the default in Paris nowadays.
+Most places tend to assume that that is how you will pay and get the card reader ready automatically.
 It is rare to come across instances where a credit card is not accepted.

 That being said, some stores, bakeries, and cafés might have a credit card minimum of 5, 10, or even 15 euros.
 If this is the case, a notice is usually posted by the till or the door entrance.
 A typical sign might read, “CB à partir de 10 euros.”
 CB stands for carte bancaire.